Kraggle09/kraggle09.github.io/docs/index.markdown

 This website is essentially the center of me on the internet.
 Kinda like linktree, if it wasn't just for links.

 I've also written a few guides, which you can check out if you wish.
 My goal is for that page to have many guides that I write over the years.

+If you find any issues with this site, or ideas for improvements, feel free to open an issue [here](https://github.com/Kraggle09/kraggle09.github.io/issues).